ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-24-repairing-macbook.md

 1. For any other photos you manually managed via the Finder, outside your overcontrolling Photos app, go to File --> Import in the Photos app to bring them in.
 It would be a good idea to copy them from your external SSD to your new MacBook before doing this, though, to speed it up, since Mac likes the internal drive better and feels iffy about exFAT.

+<a id="reinstalling-macos-repartition-and-reformat-the-internal-drive"></a>
-## Reinstalling MacOS: repartition and reformat the internal drive using Apple's internet-booted Disk Utility
+## Reinstalling MacOS: repartition and reformat the internal drive

+...using Apple's internet-booted Disk Utility.

 If you want to reinstall MacOS via the internet boot option, onto your freshly-secure-wiped internal drive, follow these steps.
 If you just want to install Ubuntu instead, you can skip them.